 Take out your screwdriver and screws.
 Securely screw the plate to the frame.

-If you’re a visual person, watch this video to get an idea of what to expect:
+If you’re a visual person, watch this video to get an idea of what to expect when installing your frame and plate:

 You don’t have to do the installation yourself if you’re not up to it.
 If the thought of drilling into your vehicle horrifies you, there are some custom options:

-Your local mechanic or dealership will be able to handle everything for you.
+- Local Dealership or Mechanic: Your local automotive store, mechanic, or dealership will be able to handle everything for you.
 You pay more for the privilege, though.

 Freshly Installed!